miriamkw/GluPredKit/README.md

 # Blood Glucose Prediction Evaluation

-This repository aims to be a framework to train, test and evaluate different blood glucose prediction models.
+This repository provides a framework for training, testing, and evaluating blood glucose prediction (BGP) models.
 The following features are provided:
 * Fetch user data from Tidepool (more data sources might be implemented in future versions).
-* Provide examples of blood glucose prediction (BGP) models in `loop_model_scoring/models`
+* Examples of BGP models in `loop_model_scoring/models`.
-* Provide a base class for BGP models where users can implement their own prediction models
+* Base class for BGP models where users can implement their own prediction models.
-* Provide examples of BGP evaluation metrics in `loop_model_scoring/metrics`
+* Examples of BGP evaluation metrics in `loop_model_scoring/metrics`.
-* Provide a base class for BGP evaluation metrics where users can implement their own evaluation metrics
+* Base class for BGP evaluation metrics where users can implement their own evaluation metrics.
-* Provide graphic visualization alternatives of the performance of BGP
+* Graphic visualization alternatives of the performance of BGP.

 ## Content (to do: create smart links)
 * Prerequisites